slevithan/regex/README.md

 ### Possessive quantifiers

-Possessive quantifiers are created by adding `+` to any quantifier, and they're similar to greedy quantifiers except they don't allow backtracking.
+Possessive quantifiers are created by adding `+` to a quantifier, and they're similar to greedy quantifiers except they don't allow backtracking.
 Although greedy quantifiers start out by matching as much as possible, if the remainder of the regex doesn't find a match, the regex engine will backtrack and try all permutations of how many times the quantifier should repeat.
 Possessive quantifiers prevent the regex engine from doing this.

 > Possessive quantifiers are syntactic sugar for [atomic groups](#atomic-groups) when their contents are a single repeated item (which could be a token, character class, or group).